Sets a prefix for all event fields added by the transform.

 debugging, or retrying.

-In these cases, reroute_dropped can be set to true which will forward the original event
+In these cases, reroute_dropped can be set to true which forwards the original event

 to a specially-named output, dropped.
-The original event will be annotated with additional
+The original event is annotated with additional

 fields describing why the event was dropped.